 LETTING EMPLOYER: an employer that outsources part of its services/workforce to another employer, usually a contractor.
-The contractor will pay towards the LGPS benefits accrued by the transferring members, but ultimately the obligation to pay for these benefits will revert to the letting employer.
+The contractor will pay towards the LGPS benefits accrued by the transferring members, but ultimately the obligation to part age 214 hefits will revert to the letting employer.